dspeth/dspeth.github.io/_posts/2020-08-11-testing-things.md

   - three
 ---

-### Testing 1-2-3
+Just a post to try out how they work with the webpage template, and to play with settings

-Just a post for trying out how they work with the webpage
+does this show up in the excerpt?